ecophysviz-lab/DiveDB/README.md

 - We have a validation function in `DataUploader.validate_netcdf` that checks if a netCDF file meets the above requirements and provides helpful error messages if not.
 See [validate_netcdf in data_uploader.py](DiveDB/services/data_uploader.py).

 **Example:**
-- A sample netCDF file is included in the repository: `files/example_data.nc` that meets the above requirements and can be used as a template for your own data.
+- An example netCDF file can be downloaded here: [https://figshare.com/ndownloader/files/50061330](https://figshare.com/ndownloader/files/50061330) that meets the above requirements and can be used as a template for your own data.

 ## Reading Files from the Data Lake